 The asset management and financial services industries are subject to extensive regulation in the United States and elsewhere.
 The SEC and other regulators have in recent years significantly increased their regulatory activities with respect to alternative asset management firms.
 Certain of our businesses are subject to compliance with federal and state laws and regulations, the oversight of their respective agencies and/or various self-regulatory organizations or exchanges, and any failure to comply with these regulations could expose us to liability and/or reputational damage.
 Our businesses have operated for a number of years within a legal framework that requires our being able to monitor and comply with a broad range of legal and regulatory developments that affect our activities, and this same legal framework would apply to any Future Gladstone Funds.
-However, additional legislation, changes in rules promulgated by regulators or changes in the interpretation or enforcement of existing laws and regulations, including the Commodity Exchange Act of 1936, as amended, and the Employee Retirement Income Security Act of 1974, as amended, depending on the investor base in and business of any Future Gladstone Fund.
+However, additional legislation, changes in rules promulgated by regulators or changes in the interpretation or enforcement of existing laws and rules, either in the United States or elsewhere, may directly affect operation and profitability.
+In addition, we could become subject to certain additional laws and regulations, including the Commodity Exchange Act of 1936, as amended, and the Employee Retirement Income Security Act of 1974, as amended, depending on the investor base in and business of any Future Gladstone Fund.

 Rigorous legal and compliance analysis is important to our culture.
 We strive to maintain a culture of compliance through the use of policies and procedures such as oversight compliance, codes of conduct, compliance systems, communication of compliance guidance and employee education and training, and these policies and procedures would apply to any Future Gladstone Fund.
 We have a compliance group that monitors our compliance with all of the regulatory requirements to which we are subject and manages our compliance policies and procedures.
 Our Executive Vice President of Administration, General Counsel and Secretary, Michael LiCalsi, also serves as President of our Administrator Subsidiary, and thus supervises our compliance group, which is responsible for addressing all regulatory and compliance matters that affect our and the Existing Gladstone Funds' activities and will be responsible for addressing such matters for any Future Gladstone Funds.
-Our compliance policies and procedures address a variety of regulatory and compliance risks such as the handling of material non-public information, position reporting, personal securities trading, valuation of investments on a fund- specific basis, document retention, potential conflicts of interest and the allocation of investment opportunities.
+Our compliance policies and procedures advariety of regulatory and compliance risks such as the handling of material non-public information, position reporting, personal securities trading, valuation of investments on a fund- specific basis, document retention, potential conflicts of interest and the allocation of investment opportunities.